Alto1772/kmc-exew32-loader/README.md

 ## `EXE32_LOCK=1`

-This environment variable keeps from temporary files from clashing each other by using a process locking mechanism.
+Adding this environment variable keeps from exe32 processes to simultaneously execute each other, affecting the files that will create the same name such as temp files, by using a cross-process mutex mechanism.

 ## Case sensitivity